 In 2013, Professor Blackmond was elected to the US National Academy of Engineering, and she is also an investigator in the Simons Collaboration on the Origins of Life.

-.
+Mark Davis is a Professor in the Department of Chemical Engineering at the California Institute of Technology, USA, and a Reaction Chemistry & Engineering Editorial Board member.
 His current research interests lie in the distinct areas of catalytic materials and macromolecular therapeutics design, united by the common themes of synthetic chemistry and analytical engineering problem solving.
-His latest paper on the synthesis of zeolites for use in catalytic applications can be found in Journal of Materials Chemistry A
+His latest paper on the synthesis of zeolites for use in catalytic applications can be found in Journal of Materials Chemistry A:

 High-silica, heulandite-type zeolites prepared by direct synthesis and topotactic condensation, Joel E. Schmidt, Dan Xie and Mark E. Davis, J. Mater.
 Chem.
 A, 2015, 3, 12890–12897.